 Opening the WiFi configuration panel

-To open the WiFi configuration panel, connect your Smartsuit Pro to your computer with USB-C (learn more here), after which you can access the settings by either:
+To open the WiFi configuration panel, connect your Smartsuit Pro to your computer with the USB-C cable.
+Shortly after you can access the settings by either:

 WiFi settings Configuration settings explained